-We sponsor two event series at the Hamilton Lugar School of Global and International Studies:
+In addition to occasional manuscript workshops and networking events, 21JPSI also organizes two public-facing event series at the Hamilton Lugar School of Global and International Studies:

 - A “Japan Politics and Society” speaker series that host speakers regularly throughout each academic year

 We also occasionally co-sponsor other events on campus related to contemporary Japanese politics, society, and international relations.
-In addition to being public events, visiting speakers also meet with SGIS students to discuss their current research and share their own professional experiences and career advice.
+In addition to offering public events, visiting speakers also meet with HLS students and faculty to discuss their current research and share their professional experiences and career advice.